 In order to ensure that tap water is safe to drink, the Department of Environmental Protection (MassDEP) and U.S. Environmental Protection Agency (EPA) prescribe regulations that limit the amount of certain contaminants in water provided to public water systems.
 The Food and Drug Administration (FDA) and Massachusetts Department of Public Health (DPH) regulations establish limits for contaminants in bottled water that must provide the same protection for public health.
 All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of DRINKING WATER contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe and protect it!
-Drinking Water Hotline http://www.mass.gov/eea/agencies/massdep/water/drinking/
+The presence of contaminants does not necessarily indicate that water poses a DRINKING health risk.
+More information about WATER contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791).